 Need help checking the size of your artwork, resizing your artwork, and creating a gang sheet?

-Here's an easy guide to get you through the process in Adobe Illustrator CC 2020.
+Here's a quick and easy guide to get you through the process in Adobe Illustrator CC 2020.

 1. Let’s start by opening the art.
 In the Layers panel, double check that no layers have a small lock on them saying the layer is locked.
 (You won't be able to select the layer or its contents if it is locked.) *If you don't have this open already, you can find it under the menu bar Window > Layers.
 Ours is in the first section of our tools on the right hand side of the screen.